allmaps/allmaps/packages/openlayers/README.md

 Allmaps plugin for OpenLayers.
 Plugin that uses WebGL to show warped IIIF images on an OpenLayers map.
 The plugin works by loading [Georeference Annotations](https://iiif.io/api/georef/extension/georef/).

-Allmaps plugin for [Leaflet](https://leafletjs.com/).
-This plugin allows displaying georeferenced [IIIF images](https://iiif.io/) on a Leaflet map.
+Allmaps plugin for [OpenLayers](https://openlayers.org/).
+This plugin allows displaying georeferenced [IIIF images](https://iiif.io/) on an OpenLayers map.
 The plugin works by loading [Georeference Annotations](https://iiif.io/api/georef/extension/georef/) and uses WebGL to transform images from a IIIF image server to overlay them on their correct geographical position.
 See [allmaps.org](https://allmaps.org) for more information.

 [![Example of the Allmaps plugin for OpenLayers](https://raw.githubusercontent.com/allmaps/allmaps/main/packages/openlayers/example.jpg)](https://observablehq.com/@allmaps/openlayers-plugin)